TheR3dWizard/VerilogProjects/README.md

+# Description
+Verilog projects for Digital Design Course

-# VotingSystem
+# List of Projects
-Digital Design Project that simulates a voting system

-machine_tb.v is the final program, the rest are programs i made to figure out how to get to the final solution.
+## Voting System
+This is a voting system that can take in votes for 5 candidates and outputs a winner

+## Motor Speed Controller

+This